• Skip to primary navigation

 Instructions

-- The frosting will need to chill in the fridge for at least 2 hours.
+• Chill the frosting in the fridge for at least 2 hours.
 Stir/whisk it often to keep it smooth.
-(You can also chill it in the freezer for an hour stirring every 15-20 minutes.
+(You can also chill it in the freezer for an hour, stirring every 15-20 minutes.
 Move the chilled frosting to the fridge.)

-- Store the cashew frosting in a covered container in the fridge until you're ready to use it.
-Keeps for about a week in there.
+• Store cashew frosting in a covered container in the fridge until you're ready to use it.
+Keeps for up to 5 days.

 Notes